 OVERLAY ZONE PURPOSE High Rise Allows construction of high rise buildings subject to specific height, floor area and bulk limitations.
-Hillside Imposes additional standards and allows design flexibility to protect the unique character of the hillside environment.
-Historic Preservation Imposes additional standards to preserve and enhance the city's historic heritage.
-Airport Restricts certain uses in the zone that are incompatible with airport activities/fly zones and adds noise and rezoning restrictions Planned Provisional Addresses relationship issues in newly developed or older redeveloping areas by measures such as limiting permitted uses in the base zone, increasing required setbacks, parking and landscaping, or lessening minimum requirements of the base zone.
-Design Flexibility Allows additional design flexibility in certain residential zones by relaxing standards such as lot size, lot width, lot coverage, setbacks.
-Streamside Allows additional standards to protect and enhance the wildlife habitat, riparian vegetation, water quality, flood protection and recreational opportunities of the streamside areas.
+Hillside Additional standards and design flexibility to protect the unique character of the hillside environment.
+Historic Preservation Additional standards to preserve and enhance the city's historic heritage.
+Airport Restricts certain uses in the zone that are incompatible with airport activities/fly zones and adds noise and rezoning restrictions Planned Provisional To address relationship issues in newly developed or older redeveloping areas by measures such as limiting permitted uses in the base zone, increasing required setbacks, parking and landscaping, or lessening minimum requirements of the base zone.
+Design Flexibility Additional design flexibility in certain residential zones by relaxing standards such as lot size, lot width, lot coverage, setbacks.
+Streamside Additional standards to protect and enhance the wildlife habitat, riparian vegetation, water quality, flood protection and recreational opportunities of the streamside areas.